NacktGem/NovaOS-Core-Systems/services/riven/README.md

 Key features
 - Role-restricted dashboards (parental, medical, off-grid)
 - Audit logs and activity reporting
-- Integration surface with Nova Console for permissions
+- Integration surface with NovaOS Console for permissions

 Deployment
 - Configure environment from `.env.core.example`.
-- Ensure `nova-console` is available and user roles defined.
+- Ensure `novaos` is available and user roles defined.

 Security
 - Use TLS in production and rotate keys regularly.